Patient education: Gonorrhea (Beyond the Basics)

 Disseminated gonococcal infection

-Epidemiology, pathogenesis, and clinical manifestations of Neisseria gonorrhoeae infection
+Epidemiology and pathogenesis of Neisseria gonorrhoeae infection

 Screening for sexually transmitted infections